 You’ve just finished a workout session and are now getting ready to hit the showers.
-Before you do, make sure you get your post workout shake in.
+Before you do, make sure you get your post-workout shake in with healthy carbs.
 Research1has proven that those who combine carbohydrates with protein after an exercise session show faster overall recovery levels than those who either skip eating altogether or only have whey protein alone.

 What should you have?
 Is a shake even necessary?
 These are the questions that often get asked by many who are looking to optimize their nutrition.

 The answer to this question is a bit complex as it’s a combination of factors so it will depend on your current diet goals, your calorie intake, your macro targets, and the workout you just did.